syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.NETCORE/columns.md

 # Columns in ##Platform_Name## MultiColumn Combobox control

-The `e-multicolumncombobox-column` tag helps you to define the data fields to be displayed in the MultiColumn ComboBox.
+The `e-multicolumncombobox-column` tag helper allows to define the data fields to be displayed in the MultiColumn ComboBox.

 You can customize the column, which provides options such as `field`, `header`, `width`, `format`, `template` and more.